 The 13th Massachusetts at Gettysburg

-The 13th Massachusetts was commanded at the Battle of Gettysburg by Colonel Samuel Haven Leonard of Boston.
-He was wounded on July 1 and Lieutenant Colonel Nathaniel W. Batchelder took command.
+Colonel Samuel Haven Leonard of Boston commanded the 13th Massachusetts commanded at the Battle of Gettysburg.
+He was wounded on July 1.
+Lieutenant Colonel Nathaniel W. Batchelder took command.
 The regiment brought 284 men to the field, losing 7 killed, 77 wounded and 101 missing.

 The 13th Massachusetts suffered heavily on the northern edge of Seminary Ridge near Mummasburg Road.
 After an hour of heavy fighting a successful bayonet charge captured over 130 Confederates, but took the regiment dangerously far from their lines and cost them dearly as they fought their way back.Then the collapse of the Union defensive line forced the 13th into a dangerous retreat south along the eastern edge of Seminary Ridge and back through the streets of the town.
 Only 99 men reformed on Cemetery Hill that evening.

 See Lieutenant Colonel Batchelder’s Official Report on the 13th Massachusetts Infantry in the Gettysburg Campaign

 13th Mass.
 Vol’s

 1st Brig – 2nd Div – 1st Corps

 July 1st 1863

 The monument to the 13th Massachusetts infantry is northwest of Gettysburg on the inside of the loop of Robinson Avenue, which connects Robinson Avenue and Mummasburg Road.
 (39°50’34.1″N 77°14’28.3″W)